hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 # Quorum Developer Quickstart tutorial

-The Quorum Developer Quickstart uses the Hyperledger Besu Docker image to run a private [IBFT2](../../HowTo/Configure/Consensus-Protocols/IBFT.md) network of Besu nodes managed by Docker Compose.
+The Quorum Developer Quickstart uses the Hyperledger Besu Docker image to run a private [IBFT 2.0](../../HowTo/Configure/Consensus-Protocols/IBFT.md) network of Besu nodes managed by Docker Compose.

 !!! warning
     This tutorial runs a private network suitable for education or demonstration purposes